-Way 1: Create new admin account to get into a password protected computer
+Way 1: Create a new admin account to get into a password protected computer

 Way 2: Remove password protection to get into computer

-Similarly, boot the password protected computer from the bootable disk.
+Similarly, boot the password-protected computer from the bootable disk.
 Once computer boots up, Windows Password Refixer runs and displays Windows running on the computer and all user accounts.
 Select the target user account whose password you want to remove and click on the Reset Password button to reset the password to blank.
-Once password is removed, disconnect the bootable disk and reboot computer.
-When it boots up you can get into computer without password.
+Once the password is removed, disconnect the bootable disk and reboot the computer.
+When it boots up you can get into a computer without a password.